sUNC-Utilities/docs.sunc.su/docs/Closures/restorefunction.md

 # `restorefunction`

+!!! warning "This will throw an error if the requested function is not already hooked"

-`#!luau restorefunction` restores the given function to its unhooked state.
+`#!luau restorefunction` restores a hooked function back to its unhooked state.

-!!! warning "Restoring an unhooked function"

-    This function will throw an error if called on a function that has not been hooked.

 ```luau
 function restorefunction(functionToRestore: (...any) -> (...any)): ()